 Social Media Sites and Copyright

 Social media, like Facebook, Twitter, and Pinterest, allow online posting of material that may be copyrighted.
-The social media site does not own the work that has been posted on their site; the copyright is still retained by the owner.
-But by agreeing to post works on the site, you sign an agreement that gives the site a license to use the work for a variety of purposes, like displaying it, adapting it, or reproducing it.
+The social media site does not own the work that has been posted on their site; the copyright is still kept by the owner.
+But by agreeing to post works on the site, you sign an agreement that gives the site a license to use the work for a variety of purposes, like displaying it, adapting it, or copying it.
 In these cases, the license is given without payment.

 Twitter and Copyright